SuddenDevelopment/WallPlottE/README.md

 - 3mm ball chain: 100 feet / 30 meters

 We are attempting to put the motors in the gondula and allow for it to hold multiple tools and rotate them in place

+The platform is a disc 200m in diameter with some standard holes around it, and a cutout in the middle for tools.
+This will hopefully allow for modular development of different parts and configurations at once.